paepke/pyramid_epfl/docs/users/barebone.rst

                 self.my_form = MyForm()

-Components in EPFL are subclasses of so called "base-components" which themselves are subclasses of :class:epflcomponentbase.ComponentBase.
+Components in EPFL are subclasses of so called "base-components" which themselves are subclasses of :class:`~solute.epfl.core.epflcomponentbase.ComponentBase`.
 In this example, we created a component called "MyForm" derived from a "Form"-base-component.
 The form is configured by overwriting and adding component-specific class-attributes.
 In the case of a form, we add fields.

 The components then are assinged to the page by creating them in the "setup_components"-method of the page.
 This method is called by EPFL, everytime it needs to know the components of this page.